vault713/wallet713/docs/usage.md

 ### Grinbox
 Assigned to you when you run the wallet for the first time.
 The address is derived from your seed.
 Mainnet grinbox addresses begin with `g`, floonet addresses begin with `x`.
-Typical address format: `grinbox://gVuDBqXYZekdpQ8EeT1bQXSk8KHKTZqFFiQwAecVCyyqZX8UwKZq`
+Typical address format: `gVuDBqXYZekdpQ8EeT1bQXSk8KHKTZqFFiQwAecVCyyqZX8UwKZq`

 ####  Address derivation
 Addresses are derived from your wallet seed.
 A single seed can generate up to `2^32` different addresses.
 Each of your addresses is specified by an index, which defaults to 0.

 #### Switching address
-1. Stop the grinbox listener by using the `stop` command
-1. Run `config -g` to switch to the next address.
-This will display your new address.
-If instead you would like more control over which address to use, you can specify an index with the `-i` flag.
-For example, switching to the address with index `10` is done by running `config -g -i 10`.
-1. Start the grinbox listener again by running `listen`.
+Switching address is as simple as running the `address --next` command.
+This will switch to next index.

+It is also possible to switch to the previous one with `address --prev` or to a specific index with `address --index <index>`.

 The index will persist in between wallet713 sessions and is stored in your configuration file.